Mechanical Keyboard Kit - Lotus 58 - unWired (Pair with dongle)

 ⁵ Please note that Lotus 58 supports only Cherry MX type switches (3 & 5 pin), NOT Kaihl Choc, as they require a different PCB and plate design.

-⁶ The dongle is infact the part that uses QMK/Vial, and the keyboard parts act as perpherial parts over a serial link.
-Firmware for the nRF modules is made available as binaries.
+⁶ The dongle is the part that uses QMK/Vial, and the keyboard parts act as peripheral parts over a serial link.
+Firmware for the nRF modules is made available as pre-compiled binaries and source.

-⁷ The communication is currently unencrypted with the base firmware, with an effective range of <2 m LOS, so sniffing/spoofing is technically possible, but highly impractical/unlikely to happen.
+⁷ The communication is currently unencrypted with the base firmware, with an effective range of <2 m LOS, so sniffing/spoofing is technically possible but highly impractical and unlikely to happen.

-⁸ This pairing requires a hardware flasher to achive, and re-flashing to remove or to re-pair the units.
-I still have not determined how this will be handled logistically.
+⁸ This pairing requires a hardware flasher to achieve, and re-flashing to remove or to re-pair the units.
+This option is only available to compile and flash by the end user, and not supplied with a pre-built/pre-flashed keyboard.

 Links to code and documentation